dashaaaa21/dashaaaa21/README.md

 # 💫 About me:

-👋 Hi there!
+👋 Hi there!!!
 I'm Daria, and I'm just beginning my journey in frontend development.
 I'm currently taking courses to master the creation of modern, responsive web applications.

 💡 I have experience in design, which helps me combine UI/UX principles with web technologies to create user-friendly and stylish interfaces.
 I'm improving my frontend skills and actively working on new projects.